uyuni-project/tetra/SPECIAL_CASES.md

     export NO_BRP_CHECK_BYTECODE_VERSION=true

+* some Maven plugins like the Eclipse Project ones ([Tycho](https://www.eclipse.org/tycho/)) will save data in `/tmp` downloaded from the Internet and will produce errors if this data is not there during offline builds.
+One way to work around that is to force Java to use a kit subdirectory as `/tmp`.
+Add the following option to `gjp mvn` during your build:

+    -DskipTests=true -Djava.io.tmpdir=<full path to project>/kit/tmp

+Use the following option in `mvn` in your build.sh file to make it reproducible:

+    -DskipTests=true -Djava.io.tmpdir=$PROJECT_PREFIX/kit/tmp

 * if you want to be 100% sure your package builds without network access, you can use scripts in the `utils/` folder to create a special `nonet` user that cannot use the Internet and retry the build from that user.

 ## Frequently used sources